Insurance Is Required

 - Questions about billings should be emailed to Student Financial Services.

 If you are enrolled in the Student Injury and Sickness Insurance Plan, the insurance/prescription ID card will be in your mail box when you arrive on campus.
 If you are enrolled in the plan, and do not receive your card, contact Student Financial Services or Gallagher Student Health and Special Risk for assistance.
 If you waived coverage and still received a card, this indicates that you are enrolled in the Student Injury and Sickness Insurance Plan.
 If you do not want to be enrolled, it is imperative that you contact Student Financial Services for assistance immediately.
 Do not wait to email Student Financial Services.
 You will remain enrolled and will be responsible for the insurance fee.
 Do Not Use the Card.

 - If you use the insurance plan ID card to receive medical treatment or to obtain prescription drugs, you will not be permitted to waive coverage.

 - Students receive a new ID card annually

 Additional coverage that is available for purchase include:

 - Insured students can also enroll their eligible Dependant/Spouse on the Student Health Insurance Plan.
 See Student Financial Services for information.

 - The College provides Medical Evacuation/Repatriation insurance for all enrolled students traveling on College sponsored educational programs.
-ID cards will be distributed through program administrators or upon request.

 Descriptions of coverages or services on this page is for informational purposes only.
 In the event of any conflict between this page and any other description of the services provided and any insurance policies, the actual insurance policy will control.